alejandro-robles7/CatsAndDogs/README.md

 3/5 [=================>............] - ETA: 4s - loss: 0.9934 - acc: 0.5000

 4/5 [=======================>......] - ETA: 2s - loss: 0.9992 - acc: 0.5156

 5/5 [==============================] - 15s 3s/step - loss: 0.9960 - acc: 0.5125 - val_loss: 0.7363 - val_acc: 0.6562

+We get an accuracy of 0.6562 for validation set.
+This is pretty good for a small dataset.
+The reason we get a good result is because we are using transfer learning which means we are taking advantage of a pre-trained model that has been trained on a very large dataset.
+The intuition is that this model has already learnt basic shape and structures of animals so we only need to train higher level features.

 ## Question 2: